syl22-00/TechDocs/AudioInBrowser.md

 # 6. WebRTC and getUserMedia

 WebRTC is THE popular new web technology this year.
 It is closely related to the latest-and-greatest Google app: Hangouts.
-WebRTC is for creating real-time, peer-to peer communication applications in the browser.
+WebRTC is for creating real-time, peer-to-peer communication applications in the browser.
 Just like Skype in the browser.
 It is the successor of Google Talk, and, with WebRTC being a standard, open-source, and available in several browsers, Hangout now works without browser plug-ins.
 WebRTC now being usable in both Chrome and Firefox, and open-source, developers can now create distributed communication applications without relying on any commercial or proprietary technology provider, which opens great business opportunities.

 WebRTC is actually the combination of several components.
 The one that interests us is getUserMedia, which allows developers to access the user's microphone.
 What getUserMedia provides is MediaStream objects, which is yet another concept than what we have seen with the audio tag and the Web Audio API.
 However, as we saw previously, the MediaStream objects can also be used to create audio nodes.
-So here, the Grail is `createMediaStreamSource`, which is for now only available on Chrome.
+So here, the Grail is `createMediaStreamSource`, which is available on Chrome and on firefox since version 25.

 # 7. Web workers, WebSockets and Typed Arrays